bitrise-io/devcenter/_articles/en/reviews/adding-an-app-from-the-cli.md

    ```
    You can select either the automatic registration or choose to add your own.
    * If you choose automatic, Bitrise will automatically generate a key pair.
 If you need to use additional private repositories or submodules, choose the `I need to` option when prompted and follow the instructions.
 If not, select the `No, auto-add SSH key` option: this automatically adds the public key to your repository.
    * If you choose to add your own, you have to provide the file path to both the private and the public key file.
-ALternatively, you can drag and drop the files to the CLI.
+Alternatively, you can drag and drop the files to the CLI.
 6. Decide what bitrise.yml do you want to upload.
    ```
    ?
 What bitrise.yml do you want to upload?